 Family law covers two main types of cases: private and public matters.

-Public cases happen when local authorities step in to protect children who are facing harm in their parents' care.
-These cases can lead to actions such as removing the children from their parents' custody and possibly leading to adoption.
+Public cases happen when local authorities step in to protect children facing harm in their parents' care.
+These cases can lead to actions such as removing the children from their parent's custody and possibly leading to adoption.
 Family judges handle these cases as well.

 The Family Court Process: Step by Step

-The family court process begins when someone files an application.
+The family court process begins when someone applies.
 Before they can do this, all parties involved must attend a MIAM (Mediation Information & Assessment meeting), unless there is a valid reason not to, such as evidence of domestic abuse and violence or child protection concerns.
 The goal of a MIAM is to help parents resolve problems without going to court.

 If, following mediation or submitting the required exemption, an agreement still can’t be reached, an application can be filed.
 After that, the court follows a step-by-step process to figure out what's best for everyone involved.